Follow TV Tropes

 • Beyond the Impossible: The level of enchantments he puts on items almost never go below 100.
 It's impossible to get a enchantment level higher than 3-5, depending on the enchantment, without hacking or using commands.

-• Early-Installment Weirdness: He was much more bloodthirsty in his debut than he is now, and his enchantments actually averted Gone Horribly Right below, like a bow with Power 224 which craters when it lands a hit, and a sword enchanted with Knockback 63 that sent an unlucky fellow to space.
+• Early-Installment Weirdness: His enchantments were a lot more successful than they are now, as they actually averted Gone Horribly Right below, like a bow with Power 224 which craters when it lands a hit, and a sword enchanted with Knockback 63 that sent an attacking player into space.

 • Forced Transformation: A lot of his enchanted items cause him to turn into a block or an item.
 Wearing an Aqua Affinity 255 Helmet turned him into a fish and was fed to a cat, a chestplate with Thorns 255 turned him into a cactus, and a set Blast Protection 145 armor turned him into a block of obsidian.